Analyzing and upgrading your project with Spryker JarvisEdit on GitHub

 Spryker Jarvis is meant mostly for developers working on the Spryker projects who want to get a clear view of what it takes to update their project to the latest product release version of Spryker.
 The tools can also be useful for project managers, as it answers the question “How outdated is the project?“ and helps to estimate efforts to update the project.

-This article will teach you how to install and use the Spryker Jarvis tool for analysis and upgrade of your project.
+This document shows how to install and use the Spryker Jarvis tool for the analysis and upgrade of your project.

 - Open the terminal and do the following:

-To migrate your project to the latest version of Spryker using the Spryker Jarvis tool:
+To migrate your project to the latest version of Spryker using the Spryker Jarvis tool, follow these steps:

 Depending on your project’s specifics and your goals, you can use various migration views available in Jarvis and take necessary actions.
 There are three views: